lambdamikel/OntoLisp/README.md

 If compilation is trigger on multiple calls to `ql:quickload` you can call `(asdf:compile-system :ontolisp)` which should prevent the need to compile the system on each load.

-# OntoLisp
-A Common Lisp Framework for the Semantic Web

-## Contributors

-[Tom Gillespi](https://github.com/tgbugs) - thanks for the QuickLisp and ASDF changes!

 ## About